philc/book-notes/business/paul graham essays.md

     confident salesmen, impressive offices, and software that conforms to all the current fashions."
 * Versus founding a startup:
   * "All users care about is whether you make something they like.
 If you don't, you're dead."
-  * Unlike joining a big company, the "test" of founding a startup taht makes useful software is not gameable.
+  * Unlike joining a big company, the "test" of founding a startup that makes useful software is not gameable.
 It's pure.
     * (Probably athletic performance is a similarly pure test).
 * "What we've found is that the variation between schools is so much smaller than the variation